ubccr/ccrdocs/pages/portals/ood.md

 ## Login to CCR's OnDemand

 !!!
 Warning "VPN Required"
-    Access to OnDemand is restricted to UB and Roswell Park networks (either on campus or connected to their VPN services).
-[See here](../getting-access.md#vpn-access)
+    Access to OnDemand is restricted to UB and Roswell Park networks (either on campus or connected to their [VPN services](../getting-access.md#vpn-access)).

 Login to [OnDemand](https://ondemand.ccr.buffalo.edu) with your CCR account.
-Don't have one yet?
-[See here](../getting-access.md)
+Refer to CCR's [account creation instructions](../getting-access.md) if you don't already have an account.

 !!!
 Tip "First Login - Additional Steps"
     On first login your home directory will need to be created.
 Follow the instructions provided after login to initiate the creation of your home directory and SSH key pair for use on the cluster within the OnDemand terminal app.
 If, after completing the steps, the OnDemand dashboard does not reload, log out and back in again.

 ## OnDemand Features

-This video provides a walk through demonstration of using CCR's Open OnDemand portal:
+Watch his video for a walk through demonstration of using CCR's Open OnDemand portal:
 ![type:video](https://www.youtube.com/embed/7hyA1sM7Ftk)